 A few things people might find interesting about me are that I live in NYC, have an 800 square foot apartment, eat out at restaurants often, travel internationally several times a year, wear nice clothes, and keep my car in an attached garage near the elevator in my air-conditioned building.

-And I usually spend about $30k a year.
+And I usually spend less than $40k a year.
 How?
 My girlfriend shares the rent, I travel using points or to stay with friends, and I drive a fuel-efficient Prius.

 I started my financial journey when I was 24, when my net worth was -$125k due to my student loans and credit card debt.
 I learned to be frugal because I had to be.

 Early in 2018 I reached the crossover point, where I could finance my current lifestyle exclusively with passive income, saving 100% of my take home salary.
 I choose to keep working, though - there are so many things to learn, places to go, and people to meet.
 Opportunity is out there, and I won't come across it sitting on my couch.

 Because I've been less stressed than I used to be, I was able to use my free time to start a business with my partner, which is thriving!
 In a few years I may transition there full time, or explore something else.
 While I may have 'retired' from mandatory work, I've found optional work to be rewarding enough to keep doing.